nrfconnect/sdk-nrf/doc/nrf/app_dev/bootloaders_dfu/qspi_xip_split_image.rst

 Programming using a different SPI mode
 ======================================

-If you are using an a different SPI mode on the QSPI interface, such as DSPI, you must use a custom :file:`Qspi.ini` file.
+If you are using a different SPI mode on the QSPI interface, such as DSPI, you must use a custom :file:`Qspi.ini` file.
 The following is an example for the Thingy:53, which supports DSPI and PP:

 .. literalinclude:: ../../../../samples/nrf5340/extxip_smp_svr/Qspi_thingy53.ini